chopmo/rasmusrn.github.io/_posts/2015-05-10-pathfinding.markdown

 You can insert and update fields.
 Whenever you `pop()` you get the field index for the lowest priority.

 I implemented the containers in a [data-oriented](http://gamesfromwithin.com/data-oriented-design) way.
 No dynamic memory allocation, no pointers, and a sensible data layout tailored to my exact use-case.
-On the downside, this means my structures aren't reuseable in other contexts but that's OK.
+On the downside, this means my structures aren't reusable in other contexts but that's OK.

 I [learned](http://cglab.ca/~morin/misc/arraylayout/) later that the [B-tree](http://en.wikipedia.org/wiki/B-tree) structure may be more performant than a binary heap.
 B-trees store more nodes at each level.
 This increases the chance of memory cache re-use which can make a big difference on modern hardware.
 I will definitely consider this the next time I face implementing a priority queue.